The Lymphatic System and Turner Syndrome

 The lymphatic system is comprised of a series of vessels and nodes that run alongside the blood vessel system, and works in conjunction with the cardiovascular system to maintain fluid levels within the body.
 It serves an immune function, as well as removing wastes from tissues.
 Lymphedema occurs when the lymphatic system is not able to handle the fluid load of the body.
 This can be due to malformed vessels, (congenital), or due to trauma to the vessels (secondary).
 Lymphedema is commonly associated with cancer treatment, but females with Turner syndrome are mostly likely to have lymphedema due to a lymphatic system that was not fully developed in utero.

-Some females with TS can be affected by fetal edema (swelling) before they are born.
+Some may be affected by fetal edema (swelling) before they are born.
 Literature has linked cardiac defects and webbed neck to this, and several other presentations are suspected to be linked to fetal edema, as well, such as widely spaced nipples, low set ears, and low hairline.
 More research is needed to link more characteristics with fetal edema.

 A study performed by Bellini (2006) performed lymphoscintigraphy (imaging test of the lymphatic system) with 18 females with TS, 15 of whom demonstrated a defective lymphatic system.
 Of these 15 females, 11 showed no signs of outward edema/lymphedema.
 This is an important finding, as it indicates that even females with TS who do not show any signs of swelling could be at risk for complications associated with lymphedema, or be at risk for developing it at some point in their life.